COURSE # ROO-410

 About the Instructor

 Mr. Geckle has authored over two dozen technical publications in areas of C4ISR and tracking.
-He also holds a pending patent for a new, fused GMTI/VMTI/EO tracking technology and one for Electronic Protection.
+He also holds a pending patent for a new, fused GMTI/VMTI/EO tracking technology and one for Electronic Protection against deceptive jamming.
+He received APL's 2012 Government Purpose Innovation Award for a radar related invention.
 He holds a M.S. degree in Physics from Michigan State University, East Lansing, MI.

 Course: ROO-410 Duration: 3 Days FEE: $1,499 CEUs: 2.16